New York State Department of Health: Health information

 The Statewide Health Information Network for New York (SHIN-NY, pronounced "shiny") is a health information exchange that allows healthcare providers to access and share patient data, managed by the nonprofit New York eHealth Collaborative.
 There are several regional health information organizations such as Hixny.

+The Statewide Planning and Research Cooperative System (SPARCS) is the statewide hospital discharge and encounter database.
+SPARCS collects patient-level data on hospital inpatient stays and outpatient encounters—including emergency department and ambulatory surgery visits—covering patient characteristics, diagnoses, procedures, services, and charges, as well as similar services provided at hospital extension clinics and licensed diagnostic and treatment centers.
 The All-Payer Database (APD) is the state all-payer claims database administered by the department.
-All-payer claims databases (APCDs) are large state databases that include medical billing claims, pharmacy claims, dental claims, and eligibility and provider files collected from private and public payers to advance the goal of improving health care affordability, efficiency, and cost transparency.

 The Health Commerce System (HCS) is the web portal that serves as the primary communications, reporting, and credentialing platform between the department and health facilities, providers, and local public health authorities.
-It includes a number of applications, such as the Health Emergency Response Data System (HERDS) for emergency and routine data collection, the Integrated Health Alerting and Notification System (IHANS) for urgent alerts and guidelines, the New York State Immunization Information System (NYSIIS) for vaccine records, and eCLEP for Wadsworth Center lab reporting.
+It includes a number of applications, such as the Health Emergency Response Data System (HERDS) for emergency and routine data collection, the Integrated Health Alerting and Notification System (IHANS) for urgent alerts and guidelines, the New York State Immunization Information System (NYSIIS) for vaccine records, and eCLEP for Wadsworth Center lab reporting. eMedNY is New York's Medicaid Management Information System (MMIS).